ZamanKwinten/jlogg/README.md

 - [x] Searching in the log files (using ctrl/command+F)
 - [x] Highlighting lines in the log file using regular expressions (using ctrl/command+H)
 - [x] Make it possible to have custom plugins to make it easier to investigate your log files
+- [x] Make it possible to run custom plugin logic directly from command line (headless mode)

 ### Searching
 Searches can be performed by pressing ctrl/command+F (search in a single file) or by pressing shift+ctrl/command+f (search in multiple files)